ingeniumnatura/ingeniumnatura/README.md

-# Hello World!
+### Hello World!
 I'm Joseph Shaw 📈🚀

-### I help organizations achieve sustainable growth through design excellence, quality management, & intelligent software development.
+#### I help organizations achieve sustainable growth through design excellence, quality management, and innovative software development.

 ---

 #### ✅ Design & Engineering Excellence ⚙️

-Intelligent software development meets state-of-the-art mechanical electical design and engineering.
-I'm all about keeping the 'big picture' in mind and ensuring that every project I undertake is an investment in your organization's future that will pay dividends for years to come.
+State-of-the-art mechanical/electrical design & engineering meets innovative software development for solutions that deliver results.
+Keeping the 'big picture' in mind, I ensure that every project is an investment in your organization's future that will pay dividends for years to come.

-#### ✅ Pro Project Management 📋
+#### ✅ Quality Project Management 📋

-With a track record of delivering successful projects that drive significant impact on organizations' balance sheets.
-Whether you're looking to reduce costs, increase revenue, or both, I've got you covered.
+With a track record of delivering successful projects that drive significant impact on organizations' balance sheets, I have the project management skills to help you achieve your goals.
+The projects I manage are completed on time, within budget, and to a high quality standard.

-#### ✅ Strategic Sustainabilty 🌎
+#### ✅ Strategic Sustainability 🌎

-Intelligent & sustainable design makes a real difference where it is needed most and is an investment in your future.
+Sustainability is a critical factor for any organization's long-term success; a focus on sustainable design makes a real difference where it is needed most.
+Sustainability is not just an ethical concern, but also a strategic one.
+Organizations that invest in sustainable practices will:
+ - reduce costs,
+ - build brand equity, &
+ - attract customers who are increasingly conscious of their environmental impact.

-#### ✅ $100K+ value added to balance sheet (annually) 📈🚀
+#### ✅ $100K+ Value Added to Balance Sheet (Annually) 📈🚀

-Consistently delivering measurable and tangible value to my clients sets me apart.
-If you're a looking to achieve sustainable success across product design, operations, finance, and quality assurance, I'm your guy.
-Let's work together to drive your organization's growth & make a positive impact on the world.
+My partners & clients consistently see measurable and tangible value added to their balance sheets.
+I'm dedicated to helping organizations achieve sustainable success across product design, operations, finance, & quality assurance.

-## Let's Connect!
+### Let's Connect!

-If you're interested in working together, feel free to reach out to me.
+If you're interested, don't hesitate to reach out to me.
 I'm always happy to chat with like-minded professionals who are passionate about driving sustainable growth through innovation and excellence.

 [Twitter - @2overengineered](https://twitter.com/2overengineered)
 [LinkedIn - in/2overengineered](https://www.linkedin.com/in/2overengineered/)